 One can have an imagination take over and create a beautiful and stunning masterpiece for a lawn.

 Shooting Star will make a great addition to a garden and will be great for natural areas.
 This flower will be beautiful when in bloom with its bright pink and purple blossoms.
 Shooting Star is a member of the Primulaceae family and is also seen a lot growing in Central and Eastern part of the United States.
 Shooting Star will also add beauty when added to a rock garden.

 Shooting Star is a perennial plant native to North America and some sections of Siberia.
 The shooting Star Plant needs a particular type of pollinating to produce seeds to help it reproduce.
 This is called buzz pollination and happens when bees pollinate through beating their wings which releases the pollen into the air to land on nearby flowers.
 These plants are also dormant in the summer and winter months and blooms in the fall and spring.
 This plant even doesn’t bloom until it is two or three years old.
 Shooting star’s base leaves can be six inches long.

-Shooting Star will make an excellent plant for a garden during the spring months.
+Shooting Star Plant will make an excellent plant for a garden during the spring months.

 It will usually bloom during May and will become dormant after that.
 This plant will give gorgeous purple and pink flowers to enjoy.
 He shooting start gets its name because the blooms look like a shooting star.